Kristallnacht: In Germany

 In 1938, just after Kristallnacht, the psychologist Michael Müller-Claudius interviewed 41 randomly selected Nazi Party members on their attitudes towards racial persecution.
-Of the interviewed party-members 63% expressed extreme indignation against it, while only 5% expressed approval of racial persecution, the rest being noncommittal.
-A study conducted in 1933 had then shown that 33% of Nazi Party members held no racial prejudice while 13% supported persecution.
+Of the interviewed party members, 63% expressed extreme indignation against it, 5% expressed approval, and the remaining 32% were noncommittal.
+A study conducted in 1933 had then shown that 33% of Nazi Party members held no racial prejudice, while 13% supported persecution.
 Sarah Ann Gordon sees two possible reasons for this difference.
-First, by 1938 large numbers of Germans had joined the Nazi Party for pragmatic reasons rather than ideology thus diluting the percentage of rabid antisemites; second, the Kristallnacht could have caused party members to reject antisemitism that had been acceptable to them in abstract terms but which they could not support when they saw it concretely enacted.
+First, by 1938, large numbers of Germans had joined the Nazi Party for pragmatic reasons rather than ideology, thus diluting the percentage of rabid antisemites; second, the Kristallnacht could have caused party members to reject antisemitism that had been acceptable to them in abstract terms but which they could not support when they saw it concretely enacted.
 During the events of Kristallnacht, several Gauleiter and deputy Gauleiters had refused orders to enact the Kristallnacht, and many leaders of the SA and of the Hitler Youth also openly refused party orders, while expressing disgust.
 Some Nazis helped Jews during the Kristallnacht.

 As it was aware that the German public did not support the Kristallnacht, the propaganda ministry directed the German press to portray opponents of racial persecution as disloyal.
 The press was also under orders to downplay the Kristallnacht, describing general events at the local level only, with prohibition against depictions of individual events.
 In 1939 this was extended to a prohibition on reporting any anti-Jewish measures.

 The U.S. ambassador to Germany reported:

-To the consternation of the Nazis, the Kristallnacht affected public opinion counter to their desires, the peak of opposition against the Nazi racial policies was reached just then, when according to almost all accounts the vast majority of Germans rejected the violence perpetrated against the Jews.
-Verbal complaints grew rapidly in numbers, and for example, the Düsseldorf branch of the Gestapo reported a sharp decline in anti-Semitic attitudes among the population.
+To the consternation of the Nazis, the Kristallnacht affected public opinion counter to their desires, spurring the peak of opposition to Nazi racial policies; according to almost all accounts, the vast majority of Germans rejected the violence perpetrated against the Jews.
+Verbal complaints grew rapidly, with the Düsseldorf branch of the Gestapo reporting a sharp decline in anti-Semitic attitudes among the population.

-There are many indications of Protestant and Catholic disapproval of racial persecution; for example, anti-Nazi Protestants adopted the Barmen Declaration in 1934, and the Catholic church had already distributed pastoral letters critical of Nazi racial ideology, and the Nazi regime expected to encounter organised resistance from it following Kristallnacht.
-The Catholic leadership however, just as the various Protestant churches, refrained from responding with organised action.
-While individual Catholics and Protestants took action, the churches as a whole chose silence publicly.
-Nevertheless, individuals continued to show courage, for example, a parson paid the medical bills of a Jewish cancer patient and was sentenced to a large fine and several months in prison in 1941, Reformed Church pastor Paul Schneider placed a Nazi sympathizer under church discipline and he was subsequently sent to Buchenwald where he was murdered.
-A Catholic nun was sentenced to death in 1945 for helping Jews.
-A Protestant parson spoke out in 1943 and was sent to Dachau concentration camp where he died after a few days.
+There are many indications of Protestant and Catholic disapproval of racial persecution; for example, anti-Nazi Protestants adopted the Barmen Declaration in 1934, the Catholic church had already distributed pastoral letters critical of Nazi racial ideology, and the Nazi regime expected to encounter organised resistance from these parties following Kristallnacht.
+The Catholic leadership, however, just as the various Protestant churches, refrained from responding with organised action.